 When looking for a buyer, you’ll want to work with someone who knows the staﬃng industry.
 Having multiple buyers involved in the process also will improve your chances for the best possible price.
 Selling your firm is a long process that can take 6 months to a year, so plan accordingly.
 If the seller is willing, you will want to strongly consider a structured earn-out component.
 In essence, this means that if your firm meets certain set performance goals over a designated period of time, you will get incentive-based payments as well as cash paid upon closing.
 It’s also important to know what your role and responsibilities will be post-sale and how your buyer intends to operate the business.
 It’s important for your salespeople to feel comfortable with the process, or you could risk your star performers leaving for another firm with less uncertainty.

 If you’re thinking of selling your firm, it’s important to plan ahead and act.
 Wait and see isn’t the best course of action because life is unpredictable, and it’s not always better around the corner.
 Advance Partners has a wide range of industry contacts and has helped many clients with strategic guidance on mergers and acquisitions, and chances are we can help you get the conversation started.
-If you want to discuss options, contact us today to speak with Barb Hammerberg, the Director of Client Development.
+If you want to discuss options, contact us today to speak with an expert.